Federal Retirement Thrift Investment Board: Governance

 Governance of the agency is carried out by a five-person, part-time board of presidential appointees and by a full-time executive director selected by those appointees.
 Of the five appointees, three members are appointed solely by the President without other consideration (of whom one shall be nominated as chairman), one member is appointed after considering the recommendation of the Speaker of the House (in consultation with the House Minority Leader) and the fifth member is appointed after considering the recommendation of the Senate Majority Leader (in consultation with the Senate Minority Leader).
 Each of these persons is required by FERSA to have "substantial experience, training, and expertise in the management of financial investments and pension benefit plans."
-5 U.S.C.
-8472(d).
+The members serve for four year terms.
+The members may however serve until their successor has taken office, so the actual terms the members serve can be far longer.

 The board members collectively establish the policies under which the TSP operates and furnish general oversight.
 The executive director carries out the policies established by the board members and otherwise acts as the full-time chief executive of the agency.
 The board and the executive director convene monthly in meetings open to the public to review policies, practices, and performance.

-The chairman also appoints a 15-member Employee Thrift Advisory Council to provide input from the various employee, servicemember, and annuitant groups who have TSP investments, of which one is designated by the chairman as the council head.
+The chairman also appoints a 15-member Employee Thrift Advisory Council to provide input from the various employee, service member, and annuitant groups who have TSP investments, of which one is designated by the chairman as the council head.
 The 15-member board is made up of the following: